Shelley Winters Ditches Glamour, Elizabeth Taylor Can’t Have Babies, & Frank Sinatra’s Got Two Words For You. It's A Place in the Sun (1951).

 A Place in the Sun: Casting the Factory Girl

-So Stevens had his anti-hero misfit and dream girl.
+George Stevens had his anti-hero misfit and dream girl.
 But finding the right actress to play the film’s third pivotal character, factory girl Alice Tripp, wasn’t as easy.
-Alice had to be likable without being too sympathetic, despite the tragedy of her situation; there needed to be a pathetic quality to the character that would make audiences root for George to find his place in the sun away from Alice, even when on trial for her murder.
+Alice had to be likable without being too sympathetic, despite the tragedy of her situation.
+There needed to be a pathetic quality to the character that would make audiences root for George to find his place in the sun away from Alice, even when on trial for her murder.

 Stevens eventually found the perfect actress for the role in Shelley Winters.
-But he almost never even tested her for the part.
+But he almost didn’t even test her for the part.

 “They [Universal] kept trying to get me to do their ‘program pictures,’ while I kept trying not to do them and do only good films with good directors.
 I don’t know who won, but…they were forgettable films, as was my acting quite often.
 I think all they wanted me to do was look and act sexy, so I tried to imitate Jean Harlow or Lana Turner, anybody but me…Often I was so unintentionally funny that I was sure even my longtime one true love The Mitchell [the camera] would laugh.”